tomarv2/terraform-google-log-export/README.md

 - On the logsink's project, folder, or organization (to create the logsink) enable:

-`roles/logging.configWriter`
+:point_right: `roles/logging.configWriter`

 - On the destination project (to grant write permissions for logsink service account) enable:

-`roles/resourcemanager.projectIamAdmin`
+:point_right: `roles/resourcemanager.projectIamAdmin`

 - On the destination project (to enable destination APIs) enable:

-`roles/serviceusage.serviceUsageAdmin`
+:point_right: `roles/serviceusage.serviceUsageAdmin`

 **Pub/Sub roles**

 To use a Google Cloud Pub/Sub topic as the destination, on the destination project (to create a pub/sub topic):

-`roles/pubsub.admin`
+:point_right: `roles/pubsub.admin`

 **Storage role**

 To use a Google Cloud Storage bucket as the destination, on the destination project (to create a storage bucket):

-`roles/storage.admin`
+:point_right: `roles/storage.admin`

 **BigQuery role**

 To use a BigQuery dataset as the destination, on the destination project (to create a BigQuery dataset):

-`roles/bigquery.dataEditor`
+:point_right: `roles/bigquery.dataEditor`

 ## Project APIs

-Following APIs must be enabled on the project:
+:point_right: Following APIs must be enabled on the project:

-Cloud Resource Manager API - `cloudresourcemanager.googleapis.com`
+:point_right: Cloud Resource Manager API - `cloudresourcemanager.googleapis.com`

-Cloud Billing API - `cloudbilling.googleapis.com`
+:point_right: Cloud Billing API - `cloudbilling.googleapis.com`

-Identity and Access Management API - `iam.googleapis.com`
+:point_right: Identity and Access Management API - `iam.googleapis.com`

-Service Usage API - `serviceusage.googleapis.com`
+:point_right: Service Usage API - `serviceusage.googleapis.com`

-Stackdriver Logging API - `logging.googleapis.com`
+:point_right: Stackdriver Logging API - `logging.googleapis.com`

-Cloud Storage JSON API - `storage-api.googleapis.com`
+:point_right: Cloud Storage JSON API - `storage-api.googleapis.com`

-BigQuery API - `bigquery.googleapis.com`
+:point_right: BigQuery API - `bigquery.googleapis.com`

-Cloud Pub/Sub API - `pubsub.googleapis.com`
+:point_right: Cloud Pub/Sub API - `pubsub.googleapis.com`

 ## Note